Moissanite v Diamond : What’s the difference?

 MOISSANITE VS DIAMOND SUSTAINABILITY AND ETHICS

 If you lose sleep over the social, political, and environmental effects of gemstone mining, rest assured that a lab-grown moissanite engagement ring is ethical, eco-friendly, and sustainable.
 Because these gemstones are created in a lab using silicon and carbon, lab-grown moissanite engagement rings like The Chelsea have no risk of unsustainable gem mining, exploitation of human labor, and indirectly supporting conflict.
-At Abby Sparks Jewelry, we strive to source the most ethical and conflict free diamonds on the market.
+At Abby Sparks Jewelry, we strive to source the most ethical and conflict-free diamonds on the market.
 We implement the requirement of the Kimberley Process which works to reduce the flow of blood diamonds [read more information on diamonds we use].
-Though this is the standard for conflict free diamonds, there can be loopholes in the system.
-For a conflict free mined diamond, Canada is one of the few regions that goes above and beyond these guidelines.
-Creating a Canadian diamond engagement ring like The Kimi is your best bet for an ethical mined diamond.
+Though this is the standard for conflict-free diamonds, there can be loopholes in the system.
+For a conflict-free mined diamond, Canada is one of the few regions that goes above and beyond these guidelines.
+Creating a Canadian diamond engagement ring like The Kimi is your best bet for an ethically mined diamond.
 If you still want a diamond but need to go a step further to ensure 100% conflict free stone, a lab-grown diamond like the gorgeous 1.11 carat lab-grown diamond used in The Ashley, a braided diamond engagement ring, (above) is the way to go, or you can explore other options for ethical engagement rings.

 Winner: Moissanite or lab created diamonds are both big winners

 MOISSANITE VS DIAMOND PRICE

 Lab-grown moissanite costs significantly less than many other stones, diamonds included.
 This makes moissanite a much more budget-friendly option for popping the question.
 Since we make one-of-a-kind, custom engagement rings, the exact savings using a lab-grown moissanite center stone varies depending on engagement ring metals, accent stones, and other design options, and custom engagement ring cost can greatly vary.
 Our custom engagement ring gallery showcases a wide range of price points and designs options to give you some ideas.

 Is Moissanite as Good as a Diamond?